Changissnz/selfinterest/README.md

 impeccable principle (but those impeccable principles are safeguards for nothing, as it turns out in some cases).
 In the third route, the other plays along by taking an auxiliary (secondary) role as a helper to the self.
 The self has a balancing problem to deal with in their involvement of an other into their efforts.
+The self believes themself to be inadequate, usually by spatiotemporal metrics, to accomplishing objectives that require as much scale as they do perfection.
+The self can reach a level of perfection, but the perfection is granular, constrained to orbit around the lone source, the self.
+By involving others, the self has to make due with possible lessening in quality and contentious/mixed agenda, such as collusion, favoritism, hyper-competition, and non-independence.